Decoding Dark Matter Substructure without Supervision: Results

 It is interesting to also consider the Wasserstein distance for data with substructure - i.e. a class that the models were not trained on.
 These results are compiled in Table \ref{tab:complete-wass} of the Appendix.
 All the autoencoders consistently have smaller distances for no substructure compared to that calculated from substructure.
 Furthermore, the AAE and VAE seem to be slightly better at reconstructing images for subhalo substructure versus vortices.
 This may be a result of higher symmetry from the effects of subhalo substructure.

-An interesting question to consider is whether unsupervised algorithms trained on the no substructure class have the ability to disentangle images with vortices from those with subhalos.
-In Appendix A we identify the distribution of reconstruction losses for vortices and subhalos separately for both models in Figures \ref{fig:recon-loss-sub-a} \& \ref{fig:recon-loss-sub-b}.
-There doesn't appear to be significant constraining power between the two types of substructure.
-As an additional check, we trained the AAE model on the subhalo data to establish if there is any ability to distinguish between the two different dark matter substructure models.
-The distribution of the reconstruction losses, see Figure \ref{fig:recon-subhalo-aae}, shows that the autoencoder models are not able to distinguish well between the two substructure classes.
-Interestingly, the reconstruction loss for the no substructure class is lower than that for subhalos.
-We affirm this result by calculating the Wassertein distances for our three classes of substructure, finding the no substructure class to yield the lowest values for both models.
-This implies that the unsupervised models used as anomaly detectors are able to accurately distinguish between the no substructure and substructure scenarios, but are not able to accurately distinguish between the different types of substructures (ie. differing types of anomalies).
-This is of course, a more naturally suited task for dedicated supervised machine learning algorithms.
-One can further imagine an analysis pipeline where unsupervised models are first used to identify potential anomalies for further analysis that can be performed with dedicated supervised machine learning classification algorithms or other more traditional approaches.
+In Appendix A we also identify the distribution of reconstruction losses for vortices and subhalos separately in Figure \ref{fig:recon-loss-sub-a}.
+As expected, there doesn't appear to be significant constraining power between the two types of substructure.
+The unsupervised models used as anomaly detectors can accurately distinguish between the no substructure and substructure scenarios, something they are designed for, but do not accurately distinguish between the different types of substructures (ie. differing types of anomalies).
+This is a more natural task for dedicated supervised machine learning algorithms, or for a combination of unsupervised and supervised algorithms.